-Transfer of Rights
+- Transfer of Rights

-Multiple Financial Instruments, One Solution
+- Multiple Financial Instruments, One Solution

 A Demat account makes it easy to store multiple investment instruments, such as shares, bonds, debentures, ETFs, Unit-Linked Insurance Plans (ULIPs), and even Sovereign Gold Bond units.
-Hence, you can open your Demat account to conveniently check the status of your investments and restructure your portfolio.
+Hence, you can open a Demat account to conveniently check the status of your investments and restructure your portfolio.

-You Have to Spend Money to Maintain a Demat Account
+- You Have to Spend Money to Maintain a Demat Account

-An Uncontrollable Urge to Trade
+- An Uncontrollable Urge to Trade

-Technology Might Be an Impediment
+- Technology Might Be an Impediment

 Since trading and investing have become technology-driven, many people find it too complex.
 However, this is not a big deal as 5Paisa also offers a call-and-trade facility, allowing investors to buy and sell assets over a simple phone call.